 I love that we stop eating healthy and light and start eating hearty, stick-to-your-ribs dishes full of squash and beans.
-And pumpkins, and caramel, and apples and walnuts.
+And pumpkins, and caramel, and crisp apples off the tree and walnuts.
 And all of them together, even.
-I love having an excuse to drink warm tea or hot cocoa again.
-All the foods that make us want to cuddle up and just enjoy being in each other’s company.

 Pumpkin Drop – an Autumn Fine Motor Activity

-- glass jar with narrow opening (I like these glass milk jugs)
+- glass jar with a narrow opening (I like these glass milk jugs)

 - acrylic pumpkins or acrylic acorns

 The Set Up

 Place the milk jar and tweezers on a tray.
 I just poured out the acrylic pumpkins on the tray (I love these food trays to keep preschool messes contained), but you can put them in a bowl is you’d rather.